barstoolbluz/floxenvs/aws-ghcli/README.md

 The `on-activate` hook will automatically add these functions to the shell wrapper files in `$FLOX_ENV_CACHE/shell/`, making them available for both interactive and non-interactive shells.

 Note that different tools may require different numbers of credentials.
+Two key aspects to research:

-Research which environment variables each tool expects for authentication.
-Some common patterns:
+1. **Tool requirements**: Identify which environment variables each tool expects for authentication:
    - Single token (like GitHub)
    - Key/secret pair (like AWS)
    - Host/token combination (like Databricks)
    - Multiple credentials (some cloud providers)

+2. **1Password structure**: Determine how these credentials are stored in your 1Password vault:
+   - Which vault contains the credentials
+   - The name of the item storing the credentials
+   - The exact field names used within that item

+You'll need to match your 1Password structure to the environment variables required by each tool.
+This might involve creating new items or fields in your 1Password vault specifically organized for use with this environment.

 For tools that don't accept environment variables, you'll need a custom approach similar to the Git wrapper, using techniques appropriate for that specific tool's authentication mechanism.